 The Fund classifies and measures financial instruments in accordance with IFRS 9 Financial Instruments (IFRS 9).
 Upon initial recognition, financial instruments are classified as fair value through profit or loss (FVTPL).
-All financial assets and liabilities are recognized in the Statement of Financial Position when the Fund becomes a party to the contractual requirements of the instrument.
+All financial assets and liabilities are recognized in the Statement of Financial nostruments are derecognized when the requirements of the instrument.
 Financial instruments are derecognized when the right to receive cash flows from the instrument has expired or the Fund has transferred substantially all risks and rewards of ownership.
 As such, investment purchase and sale transactions are recorded as of the trade date.